Table of Contents

 Developers can also use the Tilt UI console to monitor pod logs and deployment history.
 Configuring Tilt requires a Tiltfile, which makes it easier to use features such as controlled updates, remote builds, and Helm charts.

-#Choosing a Kubernetes Dashboard
+Choosing a Kubernetes Dashboard

 A Kubernetes dashboard is a simple UI tool that allows seamless interaction with the Kubernetes cluster and resources inside it.
 While Kubernetes already has its official web-based UI, known as the Kubernetes dashboard, there are many other alternatives available that provide advanced features and a high-level overview of the cluster.

-The Lens UI
+Lens

 Developed by Kontena, Lens is an Electron-based desktop client (supports Windows, macOS, Linux) that easily connect to the local Kubernetes cluster to simplify resource management and configuration at scale.
 Lens, with its easy-to-use UI, provides the ability to see an overview of the used resources and last seen events within the Kubernetes cluster.